Learn back-end development by writing real code

 • Make friends in online coding communities

-Additional questions, answered
+Additional questions, answered 🔗

-How long does it take to learn back-end development?
+How long does it take to learn back end development? 🔗

 If you’re starting from zero, it will probably take you anywhere from 9 months to 2 years to learn back-end development thoroughly enough that you can land an entry-level position.
 Of course, it will be different for everyone, but if you can put in a good 10 hours each week, I think that’s a solid estimate.
 The good news is, that’s faster and cheaper than going back to university for 4 years.
 The hardest part is just sticking with it.

-Do I need to start with front-end development?
+Do I need to start with frontend development? 🔗

 Absolutely not.
-There’s this myth propogated by certain tech influencers that you need to start your coding journey with HTML/CSS/JavaScript.
+There’s this myth propagated by certain tech influencers that you need to start your coding journey with HTML/CSS/JavaScript.
 It’s simply not true, and it’s actually harmful to many of us who enjoy the back-end/data side of the stack.

 There’s nothing wrong with learning HTML and CSS, but it can be a waste of time if you have a specific goal of back-end development.
 If you’re still unsure, you can read about where to start your web development journey here.

-Do I need to learn DevOps?
+Do I need to learn DevOps? 🔗

 Nope.
 You should know how to deploy simple back-end applications, but diving too deep into DevOps concepts before you get your first job isn’t necessary, and may pull you away from more important things.
 You should be writing more code, and building more projects.

-Further learning
+Further learning 🔗

 Most importantly, do not stop learning and building!!!
 I’ve seen so many developers think that they’ve successfully “learned to code”, and they shift gears entirely to their job search.
 Look, it only takes an hour or so each day to submit a bunch of job applications.
 You should be spending the rest of your free time continuing to build.
 The more you learn and build, the easier the job search gets.

-Additional skills to learn while searching for a job
+Additional skills to learn while searching for a job 🔗

 • How to use a terminal on your OS of choice (especially Bash)